OpenVibeCoding/swe-cli/docs/UI_IMPROVEMENTS_APPROVAL_DIALOG.md

 **Removed commands:**
 - `/model` - choose what model and reasoning effort to use
-- `/approvals` - choose what OpenCLI can do without approval
+- `/approvals` - choose what SWE-CLI can do without approval
 - `/review` - review my current changes and find issues
 - `/new` - create a new blank session
 - `/compact` - turn on compact mode (less verbose)